 - Check that the Range button is set to 'Celsius'.
-Reset if necessary. - Set the Experiment duration to '30 seconds'. - Set the Sampling rate to '10 per second'. - In this example the Trigger is not being used so the Trigger should be OFF. - Click on the Main button to go back to the main screen. - Disconnect the Temperature sensor from the USB module and plug it into the Battery module - If you have a digital display module (VIEW-101), you can connect it to the chain.
+Reset if necessary. - Set the Experiment duration to '30 seconds'. - Set the Sampling rate to '10 per second'. - In this example the Trigger is not being used so the Trigger should be OFF. - Click on the Main Screen. - Disconnect the Temperature sensor from the USB module and plug it into the Battery module - If you have a digital display module, you can connect it to the chain.